cyborch/LUMOKit-Public/README.md

 7) __CAVEATS__

-The LUMOKit uses the LB* and ZO* class prefixes internally.
+The LUMOKit uses the LK* and ZO* class prefixes internally.
 These prefixes should be reserved for LUMOKit use to avoid class name collisions.